Document Design, How-to Guides, Printing

 CMYK – CMYK is the abbreviation for the four primary colors used in four-color process printing consisting of cyan (light blue), magenta (a pink-purple) and yellow and black.

-Color Balance – In photography and image processing, color balance is adjusting the intensity of colors usually red, green, blue and other primary colors.
+Color Balance – In photography and image processing, color balance is the adjustment of color intensity, usually of red, green, blue, and other primary colors.
 It is used to render neutral colors.
 It is also referred to as gray balance, neutral balance, or white balance.

 Color Correction – Color correction is the process of using lighting that used color gels and filters to alter the overall color of the light or pigment.

-Color Gamut – Color gamut describes the range of color within the spectrum of colors visible to the human eye.
-The way that different devices reproduce color varies from device to device including digital cameras, scanners, monitors, printers, tablets, and projectors.
+Color Gamut – Color gamut describes the range of colors within the spectrum of colors visible to the human eye.
+The way different devices reproduce color varies across devices, including digital cameras, scanners, monitors, printers, tablets, and projectors.

 Color Separations – The process of preparing the artwork, photographs, transparencies or computer-generated art for printing by separating color into the four primary colors: cyan, magenta, yellow, and black.

-Commercial Printer – Commercial printers are different than normal printing because the printer is the business itself, and its employees are printing professionals.
+Commercial Printer – Commercial printers differ from normal printing because the printer is the business itself, and its employees are printing professionals.
 A commercial printer is a printing company that prints a file using one of a variety of methods, often involving a printing press.
 The printing method to be used affects how the digital file must be prepared.
 Commercial printers usually require very specific file preparation or prepress tasks.

-Cutting Machine – Printing machines allow you to print and cut all in one step with only one machine, saving you time and effort in large-scale printing projects.
+Cutting Machine – Printing machines allow you to print and cut in one step, saving you time and effort on large-scale printing projects.

 D

-Deckle Edge/Feather Edge – The deckle edge is the ragged feathered edge on a piece of paper.
-Traditionally deckle edges were only found on mold-made paper that was made manually using pulp and a special frame.
-But with modern technology artificial deckle edges can be produced.
+Deckle Edge/Feather Edge – The deckle edge is the ragged, feathered edge on a piece of paper.
+Traditionally, deckle edges were found only on mold-made paper, made manually from pulp using a special frame.
+But with modern technology, artificial deckle edges can be produced.
 A feathered edge gives the paper a more old-world feel.
 The type of paper is seen mostly on fine art paper like watercolor paper.

-Digital Printing Vs. Offset – Digital printing doesn’t use plates the way offset printing does, but in its place uses toner and liquid ink.
-Digital printing is best used when lower quantities are needed.
+Digital Printing Vs. Offset – Digital printing doesn’t use plates the way offset printing does; instead, it uses toner and liquid ink.
+Digital printing is best used for lower quantities.
 Another benefit of digital printing is variable data printing capabilities.
 This allows you to print unique codes, names, or addresses on each printed piece.
-Offset printing is a print solution for larger-scale jobs when printing high quantities of the same piece.
+Offset printing is a printing solution for larger-scale jobs, printing high quantities of the same piece.

-Digital Proofing – Proofs are made of digital files, rather than physically printing the proof.
+Digital Proofing – Proofs are created from digital files rather than being physically printed.
 Digital proofs are less expensive than press proofs, but cannot be used to check color accuracy.
 There are several types of digital proofs including, onscreen proofs, desktop laser or inkjet proofs, PDFs, bluelines also called dylux and high-end color digital proofs.

-Dry Back (Print) – Dryback is a decrease in the gloss of ink during drying.
+Dry Back (Print) – Dryback is a decrease in ink gloss during drying.
 The gloss level of printing ink is related to the thickness of the ink, the ink absorbency of the paper and the gloss of the paper.
-Dryback increases with increased penetration of the ink vehicle into the paper, which makes the ink dry faster than it should.
-Dryback can be avoided by ensuring that the paper’s absorbency allows the proper amount of time for ink drying.
+Dryback increases as the ink vehicle penetrates the paper, making the ink dry faster than it should.
+Dryback can be avoided by ensuring the paper’s absorbency allows sufficient time for ink to dry.

 Duo-Tone – Duotone relates to the halftone reproduction of an image using the superimposition of one contrasting color halftone over another color halftone.
 This is most often used to bring out middle tones and highlights of an image.

-Duplex Paper – Duplex paper is used mostly for the printing of decals.
+Duplex Paper – Duplex paper is used primarily for printing decals.
 The paper has a thin water-absorbent tissue laminated onto a heavier stock.
-Duplex paper has a different finish or color on each of its sides.
-Related: Duplex printing is a feature of some printers that allows you to print on both sides of the page automatically.
+Duplex paper has a different finish or color on each side.
+Related: Duplex printing is a feature of some printers that automatically prints on both sides of the page.

 E

-Electronic Image Assembly – Electronic image assembly, commonly referred to as image stabilization, is a technique that reduces blurring associated with cameras, or other imaging devices during exposure.
+Electronic Image Assembly – Electronic image assembly, commonly referred to as image stabilization, is a technique that reduces blur caused by camera or other imaging device motion during exposure.
 It can be found on binoculars, most cameras, video cameras, telescopes and even on some smartphones.
-Electronic image assembly is an image stabilization method that helps with “camera shakes” involved with a moving camera or subject being filmed.
+Electronic image assembly is an image stabilization method that helps with “camera shakes” caused by a moving camera or a moving subject being filmed.

-Encapsulated PostScript File – An encapsulated postscript file, more commonly known as an EPS file, is a file extension for a graphics file that used vector images from Adobe Illustrator.
+Encapsulated PostScript File – An EPS file is a graphics file format that uses vector images from Adobe Illustrator.
 An EPS file can contain text, as well as graphics.
-Most EPS files contain a bitmap version of the image for simpler viewing rather than the vector instructions to draw the image.
+Most EPS files contain a bitmap version of the image for easier viewing rather than the vector instructions used to draw it.

 F

-Fast Color Inks – Fast color inks are used when a print job requires a fast-drying process.
+Fast Color Inks – Fast-drying inks are used when a print job requires a quick-dry process.
 This prevents smudging and multi-faceted print jobs with multiple different elements placed on one page.

 Fine Papers – Fine paper types are pieces of printing and writing paper grades made up of chemical pulps.
-Some of the common types of fine paper in this grade are bible paper, coated fine paper, inkjet paper, thermal paper, and woodfree uncoated paper.
-There are also broken down into these five categories: text, cover, writing, 25% & 100% Cotton Bond, and No. 1 Bond Watermarked.
+Some common types of fine paper in this grade include bible paper, coated fine paper, inkjet paper, thermal paper, and woodfree uncoated paper.
+They are also broken down into these five categories: text, cover, writing, 25% & 100% Cotton Bond, and No. 1 Bond Watermarked.

-Fixed Costs – Fixed costs are constant business costs that do not change based on sales or the number of goods being produced.
+Fixed Costs – Fixed costs are constant business expenses that do not vary with sales or the number of goods produced.
 This includes costs like rent, insurance, interest expense, utilities, property taxes, salaried employees, and other resources.
 Fixed costs combined with variable costs (expenses that change in proportion to production output) make up your total business expenditures.

-Format – Format, in relation to printing, is the blueprint for printed output, it defines the character, and line spacing of the areas of the page to be printed.
+Format – In relation to printing, format is the blueprint for printed output; it defines the character and line spacing of the areas of the page to be printed.

-Full-Scale Black – Full-scale black concerning electronics and signal processing is the maximum level of black that can be presented in a system.
-In digital systems, a signal becomes full-scale when its magnitude has reached its highest level.
+Full-Scale Black – Full-scale black, as it pertains to electronics and signal processing, is the maximum level of black that can be presented in a system.
+In digital systems, a signal is full-scale when its magnitude reaches its maximum.

 G